Team-BHP > What Car? > Sedans

 Thanks for your inputs.
 We considered it on the rationale that an EV has less moving parts/points of failures, so higher reliability and lower visits to service center.
 I think the products from Tata/Mahindra are good and reliability goes up after in the facelifted /v2 models of their cars.
 It's the service support that we're worried about.

-govindremesh is online now (1) Thanks
+govindremesh is offline (1) Thanks

 Old 9th February 2024, 13:09 #10